iambryant/ansible-collection-power/roles/lpar/README.md

     lpar_live_url: "https://repo.almalinux.org/almalinux/8/BaseOS/ppc64le/os/"

-The base URL for the repository mirror containing the boot files for the live environment.
+The base URL to use for downloading the boot files for the live environment.

     lpar_web_root: "/var/www/html"